News: 2019 Plug-in Car Sales Drop Blamed on PHEVs

 Overall car sales last year were down slightly (210,805 units), still topping the 17 million mark for the fifth straight year.
 Plug-in vehicles sales (pure battery electrics and plug-in hybrids) hit a speed bump after a meteoric rise in 2018, dropping from 361,300 to 325,800.

-The Toyota Prius Prime & other PHEVs led the plug-in sales drop
+The Toyota Prius Prime is one of the best-selling plug-in hybrids

 However, the underlying story was one of a drop-off in plug-in hybrid (PHEV) sales of 38,000 vehicles, most of which came from the top five sellers—the Toyota Prius Prime, Chevrolet Volt, Honda Clarity PHEV, BMW 530e and Chrysler Pacifica Hybrid.
 All dropped significantly, with the discontinued Volt shriveling by almost 75 percent from 2018 to 2019.